Bill Kinnamon

-William Ervin Kinnamon (May 13, 1919 – April 16, 2011) was an umpire in Major League Baseball who worked in the American League from 1960 to 1969.
+William Ervin Kinnamon (May 13, 1919 – April 16, 2011) was an American umpire in Major League Baseball who worked in the American League from 1960 to 1969.
 Kinnamon officiated in the 1968 World Series, and in the All-Star Game in 1962 (second game) and 1968.
 He went on to become an umpiring instructor, and he operated one of the two principal umpiring schools for several years.

 Early life

 Born in Lincoln, Nebraska, Kinnamon graduated from Lincoln High School and the University of Nebraska, where he earned a degree in business administration.
 He played fullback on the football team and catcher on the baseball team at Nebraska.
 He was stationed in Alaska while with the US Army during World War II.
 After the war, he worked for the Internal Revenue Service before attending umpire school.

 Kinnamon began his umpiring career in the Sooner State League in 1953, moving up to the Pioneer League (1954), the Eastern League (1955–56) and the American Association (1956–60) before joining the American League staff in September 1960.
 He married Anneliese Brown in 1959.